 Under a door split arrangement, the band's payment is directly tied to the event's attendance.
 If you get a good turnout, you'll make a decent amount of money.
 If very few people show up, you may go home unable to pay your bills.

 Your portion of the door split is dependent on your name recognition and potential draw.
 Reasonably well-known bands may get as much as 80 percent of the money, while lesser names may have to agree to just 50 percent.

 Door Split Versus Guarantee

 With a guaranteed performance fee, you receive a certain amount that you previously agreed upon with the promoter.
 You are entitled to this fee regardless of turnout at the event.
 Even if no one shows up, you get the full amount you were promised.

 When you're just starting out, a guarantee is a big deal.
 Not only will you get a certain amount, but you will also know ahead of time how much you will get.
 Having a guaranteed income can be invaluable when you're trying to build your band's recognition.

 Guarantees also make budgeting easier when managing your band.
-You can see exactly what income is coming in versus how much you have in expenses, from going to shows to buying equipment.
+You can see precisely what income is coming in versus how much you have in expenses, from going to shows to buying equipment.
 While guarantees are not typical for newer artists, when you do find those opportunities, they can be lucrative events.

 Downsides to a Door Split

 Without a guaranteed payout, it can be difficult to decide if a show is worth it or not.
 It also requires significant trust with the venue or promoter, or you need to hire someone to monitor sales at the door.
-Otherwise, the club can fudge its numbers to take a larger portion of the profits.
+Otherwise, the club can distort its numbers to take a more significant portion of the profits.

 Benefits of a Door Split